JCSDA/jedi-docs/docs/tutorials/level1/run-jedi.rst

    singularity pull library://jcsda/public/jedi-tutorial

 If you get an error message that singularity is not found then you'll have to install it or otherwise gain access to it.
-For further information see the :doc:`tutorials overview <overview>`.
+For further information see the :doc:`tutorials overview <../index>`.

 .. note::